OneSpan Sign for Salesforce

 - To confirm your signatures in the current document, click OK.

-- Repeat Steps 3-4 for each document in the package.
+- Repeat Steps 3-4 for each document in the transaction.

-- Once all your signatures have been applied, a refreshed version of the screen confirms that you have finished signing the package.
+- Once all your signatures have been applied, a refreshed version of the screen confirms that you have finished signing the transaction.

 If any unsigned Signature Blocks lie outside your screen, an Unsigned Signatures notification displays the number of signatures that are still required.